cpc-justinbrown/poc-event-hub/README.md

 }
 ```

-## receiver
+## listener
-Receives and displays messages from the Event Hub Instance.
+Subscribes to the Event Hub Instance consumer group and displays received messages.

 ### Prerequisites
 ```python